Gowtham00007/minionapp/README.md

 # How to use:
  - Enter text
- - Click on trnslate button
+ - Click on translate button
  - view and have fun by Re-generating texts.
 # Programming Language:
  - html